floriandierickx/emission-budgets/README.md

 Idea is to visualise blogpost [http://www.realclimate.org/index.php/archives/2019/08/how-much-co2-your-country-can-still-emit-in-three-simple-steps/] and dataset [www.pik-potsdam.de/~stefan/Country%20CO2%20emissions%202016%20calculator.xlsx] from Stefan Rahmstorf

+# Data

+The original data and EDGAR dataset from JRC have been combined in one google sheet that is imported in the app : [https://docs.google.com/spreadsheets/d/1R1U8iwlf2NdHDj6ykzgUqocQDfpbVB6i8lsStN3eNlo/edit?usp=sharing] (sheet `import`)

-# procedure : run locally
+# Procedure : run locally

 Note: below instructions are for OSX with Homebrew installed.